pseudodan/COVID19-Data-Analysis/README.md

 <p>
 </p>

-> COVID19 Data Analysis (CDA) is written in Java and utilizes Spark and Hadoop with a terminal-based interface.
-This system is used to track information about how COVID-19 will spread; its percentages of positive, negative and inconclusive results in regions, countries, etc; predicting trends with live data, and much more.
+> COVID-19 Data Analysis (CDA) is a terminal-based application using Spark built on Hadoop.
+This application uses Spark stand-alone where Spark occupies the place on top of the Hadoop File System (HDFS) and space is explicitly allocated for the HDFS.
+Spark encompasses Hadoop and MapReduce to cover all Spark jobs on the pseudocluster instance.
+The HDFS holds a directory of two .csv files; one for USA and one for Global.
+Spark processes all database queries on the HDFS as dataframes with comparitively greater performance than standalone Hadoop.
+This application is used to check up-to-date, global information about COVID-19.

 ## Author